galaxyproject/galaxy-hub/content/news/2024-05-13-egu2024/index.md

 subsites: [all]
 ---

-The European Geosciences Union (EGU) was held at the Austria Center Vienna (ACV) in Vienna, Austria and online, from the 14–19th April 2024.
+The European Geosciences Union (EGU) was held at the Austria Center Vienna (ACV) and online, from the 14–19th April 2024.
 The assembly was open to the scientists of all nations.
 During this conference the EOSC project [FAIR-EASE](https://fairease.eu/) presented a [Galaxy climate featuring earth system workflow](https://usegalaxy.eu/u/marie.josse/w/full-analyse-argo-data) available on Galaxy Europe and explained in a [tutorial](https://training.galaxyproject.org/training-material/topics/climate/tutorials/argo_pangeo/tutorial.html).